sexual sin and false worship

 Jesus not only testified that this was true, but he also showed us this heart posture during his most agonizing trial, in the garden of Gethsemane.
 No other human will ever know the depths of suffering that occurred on the cross of Calvary, and no other human could have born the weight of submitting to the Father under those circumstances.

 Jesus submitted perfectly to the Father’s agenda because none of us could.
-We often fall into the temptation of using God as a tool to find satisfaction outside of him.
-The epicenter of satisfaction for Jesus was in doing the Father’s will.
-He graciously gives us his righteous robes that cover our imperfect worship so that, in Christ, our worship is acceptable and pleasing to the Father.
+We often fall into the temptation of false worship—of using God as a tool to find satisfaction outside of him.
+But for Jesus, the epicenter of satisfaction is doing the Father’s will.
+He graciously gives us his righteous robes that cover our imperfect and false worship so that, in Christ, our worship is acceptable and pleasing to the Father.
 And as we worship and submit to God through Christ, the Holy Spirit gradually grants us greater strength to say with Jesus, “Not my will, but your will be done.”

 ¹ Geerhardus Vos, Biblical Theology, (Grand Rapids: WM.
 B. Eerdmans Publishing Co., 1948), 137.